chepark/no-drone-zone/README.md

 ### Prerequisite

-- Need a AWS-RDS database.
+- Need a AWS-RDS MySQL database.
 - Need to create `.env` on the root of the server (no-drone-zone > server > .env) with following variables.
 - 1. DB_HOST
 - 2. DB_PORT